-Burned materials and ash cannot be accepted at Metro facilities
+Wildfire ash and debris cannot be accepted at Metro facilities

-Materials burned in wildfires or wildfire ash can contain hazardous materials.
-Metro facilities cannot accept any items in burned condition or covered in ash.
+Materials burned in wildfires and wildfire ash can contain hazardous materials.
+Metro facilities cannot accept any items in burned condition or covered in ash due to wildfires.

 Wildfire debris can be hazardous.
 Many homes have toxic chemicals like pesticides, motor oil and paint, and older homes may have asbestos.
 When a home has been affected by fire, these materials can be in the ash or debris.
 It's important to make sure you're cleaning up in a way that protects your health and the health of the people who will handle the debris once it's ready for disposal.